 Power: Rebuilt 1946 GrayMarine 4-140 gas, stock 37 hp @2000 rpm; rebuilt approx. 50 hp; cruise speed: 9 – 10 mph @1600 rpm

 MISS MAISEY marks the first step in the transition of the traditional Maine working lobster boat to the current day “lobster yacht.”
-As one of few remaining early transition boats, it has been restored to near original state, with no alterations to its hull, cabin, deck, cockpit or interior spaces.
+As one (only?) of few remaining early transition boats, it has been restored to near original state, with no alterations to its hull, cabin, deck, cockpit or interior spaces.
 As such, the boat is testimony to Maine boat builders being among the first American builders to pursue the post-WWII pleasure boat market using production techniques developed for the war effort.

 The four-cylinder GrayMarine engine built in 1946 matches the time period when the boat was built thought to be 1946 or 1947.
 The original engine was most probably a four cylinder, and may have been a GrayMarine, as GrayMarine supplied many of the engines for small boats during The War.

 In keeping with the time period when she was built, nearly all hardware and fittings are brass, bronze or copper – no plastic.
 Some may have been Navy surplus.

 While the rebuild of MISS MAISEY preserved its original design and profile, modern materials and components were used to reduce maintenance, and increase safety, reliability, and comfort.
 Decks were rebuilt using the West System over fiberglass cloth.
 Electronic ignition was installed and an electric fuel pump with separate fuel line installed to provide back up to the mechanical fuel pump.
 An alternator replaced the original generator.
 A modern thermostat replaced the original, which used a wax-like material that would expand and contract with heat.
 Complete details on the rebuild of the boat and engine are discussed later.

 Current owner’s comments on the history of MISS MAISEY –